Phase 2: Finding Helpful Resources

 I am Austin, an 8th grader currently studying at Shanghai American School (SAS), I was chosen to be part of an experience called Microcampus where I will spend a month in a Yunan, Xizhou observing the beliefs and perspective about medicine found there.

 However, before I go on my trip to Xizhou, I have done some research about my topic and come up with some questions that would take me to Xizhou.
-I found out that you are very knowledgable about the history and philosophy of Traditional Chinese Medicine, so I am hoping that you could provide some feedback and insight about some of my questions and research.
-To be clear, I am not looking for the answers about my questions, instead I am looking for advice on how to improve my questions and research.
-For example, if the questions is either too broad, imposible to answer, etc. Click here if you would like to review my project so far, but below are the questions I have come up with.
-Down below is the email I sent to both experts.
+I found out that you are very knowledgeable about the history and philosophy of Traditional Chinese Medicine, so I am hoping that you could provide some feedback and insight about some of my questions and research.
+To be clear, I am not looking for the answers to my questions, instead, I am looking for advice on how to improve my questions and research.
+For example, if the questions are either too broad, impossible to answer, etc. Here's a link if you would like to review my project so far (http://www.sasmicrocampus.org/content/project-details-197), but below are the questions I have come up with.

-1. Which type of medicine is more advertised and promote?
+1. Which type of medicine is more advertised and promoted?

 2. What does the public education teach about healthcare and medicine?